Added over 14 years ago

 My kids call this the "Massive Slide Park" and for good reason!
 The huge slide is without doubt the centerpiece and where all the action is.
 Two additional playground areas (one for little kids and one for big kids) are also at Victoria Park.
 Sheltered picnic tables and electric BBQs are a bonus but note there are NO public toilets at the park.

-written about 14 years ago
+written over 14 years ago

 Victoria Park is really quite huge, with two play areas that are at opposite ends of the park.
 The main play area (the one with the big slide) is at the northern end of the park close to High Street.
 Within this northern play space there are several play structures, some swings, and the long, long slide that has been there forever.
 The council would be lynched by the locals if they ever dared to consider removing it.